Lewi Tonks: Life

+Later life

+Tonks retired in from General Electrics in 1963.
+He then worked as a volunteer for the Schenectady Human Rights Commission.

-In July 1971, Tonks died of a heart attack at the age of seventy-four.
-He left his wife Edna and three children, Mary Lew, Joan and Bruce L. Tonks.
+In July 1971, Tonks died of a heart attack at the age of 74 in Glen Ridge, New Jersey.
+He left his wife and three children.

 After his death, his collected papers containing correspondence, both personal and professional, research notes, drafts of papers and completed research papers from 1930's to the 1960s passed to his wife.
 Shortly thereafter, the collection was deposited at the Niels Bohr Library of the American Institute of Physics in College Park, Maryland.